cyschneck/wavelet-cookbook/README.md

 This Project Pythia Cookbook covers the background and how to work with wavelets in Python

 ## Motivation
 Wavelets are a powerful tool to analyze time-series data.
-When data frequencies vary over time, wavelets can be applied to analysis trends and overcome the time/frequency limitations of Fourier Transforms
+When data frequencies vary over time, wavelets can be applied to analysis trends and overcome the time/frequency limitations of Fourier Transforms.

 ## Authors